mich-dong/md2236_yy2236.github.io/docs/program-hardware-design.md

 In order to reset the simulation and load new programs onto the RP2040, we wired an external button to the RUN signal (pin 30) and ground (pin 28) so that we do not have to reach into the enclosure to reset.
 Though power cycling could work, using the RUN signal is friendlier on both the RP2040 and the user.

+---

+## AI Use

+No AI tools were used in the design, implementation, debugging, or writing of this project.
+All work was completed independently by the team.